colemanbroad/tracker/notes/notes.md

 Then build the server (it was already built on previous mac, nice).
 Then when building the local project you have to do `addTracy(b,exe)` to add options to your CompileStep, and when building you have to use `zig build -Dtracy=/Users/broaddus/Desktop/software-thirdparty/tracy/`.

 I've stashed a commit in the tracy repo that shows how to build on M1 mac.
 I should really have made a branch...

+NOTE: Fix the size issue with `export TRACY_DPI_SCALE=1.0`

 OK I'm just about fed up with macos...
 Tracy works at random.
 I've managed to make it segfault my application whenever I run a .Debug build.
 Then when I ran a .RelaseFast it would ignore 1/3 or 1/4 of my tracing annotations!
 But at least these timings looks reasonable...
 Only 120ns / point with 10k particles?